Alicia Silverstone: 2020s

 In 2020, Silverstone appeared in the comedies Bad Therapy, Sister of the Groom and Valley Girl, and also narrated the eco-superhero fantasy novel Chendell: A Natural Warrior and the Audible podcast Eat S-t Kenny Daniels.
-She began starring in the Netflix series The Baby-Sitters Club.
+She starred as Elizabeth Brewer in the Netflix series The Baby-Sitters Club.
 In 2021, she appeared in the Netflix series Masters of the Universe: Revelation.

 In 2023, she appeared in crime drama thriller Reptile co-starring Benicio del Toro and Justin Timberlake.
 Her 2024 roles include the A24 film Y2K and Netherlands-produced comedy horror Krazy House.
 In 2024, Silverstone executive produced the British documentary film I Could Never Go Vegan.

 Activism

 Silverstone is an animal rights and environmental activist.
 She became a vegan in 1998 after attending an animal rights meeting, saying, "I realized that I was the problem ...
 I was an animal lover who was eating animals."
 She has stated she struggled with childhood vegetarianism: "At eight years old it's hard to stick to your guns—and so through the years I was always starting and stopping trying to be a vegetarian."
 She has been criticized due to her anti-vaccine stance, promotion of pseudoscientific diet and lifestyle choices, and her claims regarding the medical and spiritual benefits of veganism.

 In 2004, Silverstone was voted "Sexiest Female Vegetarian" by PETA.
 In 2007, she appeared nude in a print advertisement and 30-second commercial for PETA championing vegetarianism; the TV spot was subsequently pulled from the Houston, Texas market by Comcast Cable.
 In 2016, she posed nude in one of the group's "I'd Rather Go Naked" anti-wool ads.
 She has set up a sanctuary for rescued pets in Los Angeles.
 In 2012, during the trial of Russian band Pussy Riot, she wrote a letter to Vladimir Putin asking that vegan meals be made available to all Russian prisoners.

 Federal campaign contribution records list Silverstone contributing $500 to Dennis Kucinich's 2004 presidential campaign.
 She supported Barack Obama's presidential candidacy, and endorsed Senator Bernie Sanders for president in the 2016 U.S. presidential election.
 In 2023, Silverstone endorsed Robert F. Kennedy Jr. in the 2024 Democratic primaries and announced that she had left the Democratic Party and registered as an Independent.
 In 2009, she appeared in "A Gaythering Storm", a Funny or Die spoof Internet video parodying anti-same-sex marriage commercial "Gathering Storm".
 In 2023, Silverstone appeared with her son in a PETA campaign encouraging schools to adopt alternatives to animal dissection.